ryukzak/micsecs-2022/call-for-papers.md

 title: Call for Papers
 ---

 The XIII Majorov International Conference on Software Engineering and Computer Systems (**MICSECS-2021**) is an international event dedicated to discussing research results and directions in the areas related to Complex Computer Systems Design.
-Including but are not restricted to the following topics: Software and Hardware Engineering, Computational Platforms and Tools, Cloud Computing, Internet of Things and Cyber-Physical Systems, performing and application of Artificial Intellect, modern UI/UX, Multimedia, Virtual and Extended Reality technologies.: Software and Hardware Engineering, Computational Platforms and Tools, Cloud Computing, Internet of Things and Cyber-Physical Systems, performing and application of Artificial Intellect, modern UI/UX, Multimedia, Virtual and Extended Reality technologies.
+Including but are not restricted to the following topics: Software and Hardware Engineering, Computational Platforms and Tools, Cloud Computing, Internet of Things and Cyber-Physical Systems, performing and application of Artificial Intellect, modern UI/UX, Multimedia, Virtual and Extended Reality technologies.

 The conference will be planed to be performed in a hybrid format with online and offline participation in Russia, Saint-Petersburg, ITMO University if the epidemic situation allows this.